Computing Euler characteristics using quantum field theory: Counting admissible graphs

 \begin{definition} A {\em graph} is a triple $G=(H,E,V)$, where $H$ is a finite set (the half-edges), $E$ is an involution (whose orbits are the edges and leaves of $G$), and $V$ is a partition of $H$ (the vertices of $G$).
 (See Figure~\ref{HEV}.)
 An {\em isomorphism} between two graphs is a bijection between the respective sets of half-edges that commutes with the involution and respects the partitions. \end{definition}

 Note that an isolated vertex is not considered to be a graph by this definition, but it does allow for the empty graph.
-In Sections~\ref{intro}-\ref{secgc2} below we will only consider graphs where the involution has no fixed points, so $E$ is a total matching of the half-edges; this corresponds to graphs with no leaves.
-We will also assume each piece of $V$ has at least 3 elements, i.e.\ the partition is {\em fat}; this corresponds to assuming all vertices of $G$ have valence at least 3.
-In other words, these are admissible graphs with no leaves.
-We denote the set of automorphisms of a graph $G$ by $\Aut(G)$, and by $v(G)$, $e(G)$ and $\chi(G) = v(G)-e(G)$ the number of vertices, edges and the Euler characteristic of $G$.
+Also notice the difference between univalent vertices and leaves: a univalent vertex is a block of the partition $V$ consisting of exactly one half-edge, whereas a leaf is a half-edge that is fixed by the involution $E$.
+In this section and the next we will assume each block of $V$ has at least 3 elements, i.e.\ the partition is {\em fat}; this corresponds to assuming all vertices of $G$ have valence at least 3.
+In Sections~\ref{intro}--\ref{secgc2}, we will only consider graphs where the involution has no fixed points, so $E$ is a total matching of the half-edges; in other words we only consider admissible graphs for now.

+\begin{remark} Leaves of graphs are often called \emph{hairs} or \emph{legs}.
+The latter name is used in QFT and specifically in~\cite{Borinsky}.
+The name leaf is standard in more combinatorial contexts and was used in~\cite{BoVo}.
+Here, we will stick to this convention, as trees, connected graphs without cycles, are central to our considerations and trees carry leaves. \end{remark}